 Yes.
 While many sureties only offer bonding to customers with perfect credit, Lance Surety Bonds has designed a special Bad Credit Program for applicants with problematic finances.
 Your annual premium will depend on your individual credit profile, but you can expect slightly higher rates due to the increased bonding risk.

 Approvals for BMC-84 bonds do not require collateral.
-We are able to get you bonded with just an annual premium requirement.
+We can get you bonded with just an annual premium requirement.